IllinoisRocstar/Rocstar/README.md

 **Rocstar** **M**ulti**P**hysics simulation suite (RocstarMP)

 Rocstar is a multiphysics simulation application designed for coupled multiphysics simulations involving fluid-structure interaction (FSI) across moving, reacting interfaces.
 Rocstar couples multiple domain-specific simulation packages and disparately discretized domains and provides several simulation-supporting services including conservative and accurate data transfer, surface propagation, and parallel I/O. Rocstar is MPI-parallel.
 Rocstar was originally developed at the University of Illinois Center for Simulation of Advanced Rockets (CSAR) under Department of Energy ASCI program funding.
+## Support ##

+Rocstar has been significantly updated and improved since it's beginnings with CSAR by Illinois Rocstar LLC and others.
+It is currently open-source, unsupported software and is no longer being actively developed by Illinois Rocstar.
+The latest (last) version of the User Guide has been included with the Rocstar source at the root level.
+Documents in the Docs directory are older.
+Make sure to read this readme and the user guide for current information on compiling and running Rocstar along with the RocFOAM (OpenFOAM) and Calculix solvers.

 ## Version ##
 Version 5.0.2